-1. Shift the outboard into neutral position.

-2. Place a block of wood between the gearcase and the propeller to hold the propeller and remove the propeller nut.
+- 1. Shift the outboard to neutral. - 2.
+Remove the keys from the ignition and engage the safety stop switch. - 3.
+Straighten the bent tabs on the propeller nut retainer (if applicable). - 4.
+Place a block of wood between the gearcase and the propeller to hold the propeller and remove the propeller nut.